reductstore/reductstore/README.md

 ![GitHub Workflow Status](https://img.shields.io/github/workflow/status/reduct-storage/reduct-storage/ci)

-Reduct Storage aims to solve a problem of storing data in a case where you need to write some data intensively and read it randomly by some time interval.
+Reduct Storage aims to solve the problem of storing data when you need to write intensively but read it occasionally and randomly via a time interval.
 The storage engine has a simple HTTP API and stores data as a history of blobs.
 Read more [here](https://docs.reduct-storage.dev/).

 ## Features:

 * HTTP(S) API
-* Storing and access blobs as time series
+* Storing and accessing blobs as time series
-* Optimized for little files
+* Optimized for small files
 * Real-time quota for buckets
 * Token authentication
 * Embedded Web Console